How to run a mini problem framing workshop?

 Why: to spot the opportunity and ignite ideas.

 - 4 min revise and Vote

-We asked the team to review their goals, as well as their customer’s pain points and convert insights into questions.
+We asked the team to review their goals and their customer’s pain points and convert insights into questions.
 They ended up creating HMWs like: “HMW create a plausible recipe?”, “HMW make them feel in control of their transformation?”, “HMW produce a quick win?”, “HMW position this as PRODUCT IS THE COMPANY?”.

-They were very excited about all the different possibilities and future solutions they could now visualise with the help of HMWs, but at the same time, this visualisation triggered an important A-HA moment.
+They were very excited about all the different possibilities and future solutions they could now visualize with the help of HMWs.
+Still, at the same time, this visualization triggered an important A-HA moment.
 These types of challenges exceeded by far the company’s capabilities.
-“DevOps X” wasn’t experienced, mature enough or equipped with the right skill set to solve the major pain points in the digital transformation journey of their clients.
-So, these HMWs turned into really big challenges, some of them waiting to be overcome through Design Sprints.
+“DevOps X” wasn’t experienced, mature enough, or equipped with the right skill set to solve the major pain points in their clients' digital transformation journey.
+So, these HMWs turned into considerable challenges, some of them waiting to be overcome through Design Sprints.

 Wrapping up Problem Framing

-Hopefully, you will use this formula to run effective decision-making sessions with relevant key stakeholders at your organisation.
-However, a 2h framing session is far away from a 1-day Framing Workshop backed up by user research and real data.
+Hopefully, you will use this formula to run effective decision-making sessions with relevant key stakeholders at your organization.
+However, a 2-hour framing session is far from a 1-day Framing Workshop backed up by user research and real data.
 Do not consider this as a 1-time event, but more like the start of the conversation.

-We usually run Problem Framing workshops two weeks before any Design Sprint to ensure that we are tackling the right problem, recruiting a capable sprint team, focusing on the right target-user and most importantly, we have the key stakeholders buy-in, as a phase 0 in our Design Sprint 3.0 framework.
+We usually run Problem Framing workshops two-three weeks before any Design Sprint to ensure that we are tackling the right problem, recruiting a capable sprint team, focusing on the right target user, and most importantly, we have the key stakeholders buy-in, as a phase 0 in our Design Sprint 3.0 framework.